jackadam1981/ChromeEc/docs/core_runtime.md

 marked as ready, and the highest priority one is given the control.

-During all the startup sequence until the control is given the first task, we are using a speciak stack called 'system stack' which will be later re-used as the interrupts and exception stack.
+During all the startup sequence until the control is given the first task, we are using a special stack called 'system stack' which will be later re-used as the interrupts and exception stack.

-To prepare the first context switch, the code in `task_pre_init()` is stuffing all the tasks stacks with a *fake* saved context whose program counter is containing the task start address and the stack pointer is pointing to its reserved stack space.
+To prepare the first context switch, the code in `task_pre_init()` is stuffing all the tasks stacks with a *fake* saved context whose program counter contains the task start address, and the stack pointer is pointing to its reserved stack space.

 ### locking and atomicity